-You can, but it’s complicated.
+You can, but we can’t recommend it.

-It’s possible to switch your Performing Rights Organization (PRO) affiliation in the U.S., but each PRO has its own process and requirements that must be met before you can receive a proper release letter.
+Each PRO has its own process and requirements that must be met before you can receive a proper release letter, allowing you to make the change.
 BMI asks for at least a two-year term after your initial affiliation date.
-ASCAP does not have a minimum term; they have specific windows throughout the year where you can request the termination of your affiliation.
-Your window will depend on when you first affiliated with them.
-If you miss it, you will have to wait until the following year.
+ASCAP does not have a minimum term; but they do have specific windows throughout the year when you can request the termination of your affiliation, depending on when you first joined.
+If you miss your window, you will have to wait until the following year.

 We also compiled list of key things to consider below: